 Elimination of nonconference games could have ripple effect

-The Big Ten and Pac-12 became the first Power Five leagues to shift to an all-conference fall schedule as the college sports world faces difficult decisions caused by the coronavirus pandemic.
+The Big Ten and Pac-12 became the first Power Five leagues to shift to an all-conference fall schedule as college sports faces a dramatically different landscape due to the coronavirus pandemic.
+In football alone, 73 games were scrapped in two days, from marquee matchups like Oregon-Ohio State to storied rivalries like USC-Notre Dame.

-More Power Five conferences could follow, causing a ripple effect on small-conference schools across the country.

-If more big conferences ditch nonconference games, smaller schools who rely on ''buy games'' to help fund their athletic departments will take huge financial hits at a time when they're already facing ugly bottom lines.
+All eyes are now on the Atlantic Coast, Southeastern and Big 12 conferences to see if more games will be shelved in what is already shaping up as a college football season like no other.
+Hundreds of games have already been canceled, suspended or pushed to the spring semester at the lowest tiers of college football.

+Most of the canceled football games in the Pac-12 and Big Ten are less glamorous matchups against small schools counting on big payouts to keep their athletic budgets afloat when they are already facing ugly bottom lines.
+Saving that money is crucial for the power conference schools -- and a tremendous blow to their opponents.

-''It's significant, to say the least,'' Northern Arizona athletic director Mike Marlow said Friday. ''We're fortunate in the state of Arizona to have both (Arizona State) and (Arizona) here and we have one or the other scheduled through 2029.
+''It's significant, to say the least,'' Northern Arizona athletic director Mike Marlow said Friday after the Pac-12 announcement. ''We're fortunate in the state of Arizona to have both (Arizona State) and (Arizona) here and we have one or the other scheduled through 2029.
 That's a significant part of our budget.''

 The Big Ten announced Thursday it will eliminate all nonconference games in football and several other sports amid rising COVID-19 concerns.
-The Pac-12 followed suit on Friday, announcing it is eliminating all nonconference games from its fall schedules.
+The Pac-12 followed suit a day later, announcing it was eliminating all nonconference games from its fall schedules for football, men's and women's soccer and women's volleyball.

-A conference-only schedule also allows schools to cut down on expenses at a time when athletic departments are facing massive budget constraints.
+A conference-only schedule also allows schools to cut down on travel and other expenses at a time when athletic departments are facing massive budget constraints.

-The cancellation of the NCAA Tournament left the NCAA to be $375 million short in revenue scheduled to be paid to its member schools and the pandemic has continued to exacerbate financial shortcomings.

-The Pac-12 Conference is considering a move to conference-only games and the other Power 5 conferences are weighing their options
+The Big Ten's decision wipes out 33 nonconference football games against non-Power Five programs - nine more against Power Five opponents, including two in the Pac-12 - with payouts ranging in the six figures to more than $1 million to the smaller schools.

-The Big Ten's decision wipes out 33 non-conference football games against non-Power Five programs - nine more against Power Five opponents - with payouts ranging in the six figures to more than $1 million to the smaller schools.
+The Big Ten's decision wipes out 33 nonconference football games against non-Power Five programs - nine more against Power Five opponents - with payouts ranging in the six figures to more than $1 million to the smaller schools.
+The Pac-12's move erases 33 nonconference games, including five against Power Five opponents.

 Non-Power Five schools will collectively lose at least $110 million - possibly up to $150 million - in revenue from guaranteed payments by Power Five schools in a conference-only model, according to Dr. Patrick Rishe, director of the sports business program at Washington University in St. Louis.